Manuscripts for Sustainable Marine Structures should be submitted online after logging in with your username or by email to email@example.com.

 All articles should include a cover letter as a separate document.
 The cover letter should include:

-Structure of Research Manuscripts
+Structure of Main Manuscript

 The section titles given are for Research articles.
 Review papers and other article types have a more flexible structure.
-Click to download the template.

 The abstract should be kept to a maximum of 300 words.
 It reports concisely on the main findings of the research.
-To this end, the abstract is structured in Background, Methods, Results and Conclusions, Significance.
+To this end, the abstract is structured in Background, Methods, Results and Conclusions, and Significance.
 Kindly ensure the abstract is self-contained and remains readable to a wider audience.
 For this reason, references are not allowed.

 Authors should also include 3-8 keywords after the abstract, separated by a semi-colon, avoiding the words already used in the title of the article.

-Title, abstract and keywords are very important for an article, which will be used for indexing purposes, so please be concise, clear and attractive.
+Title, abstract, and keywords are very important for an article, which will be used for indexing purposes, so please be concise, clear, and attractive.